AlecMcG99/dnd-notes/Party/Alec's character/General Notes.md

 ## Family

-My father, Tog Av-Hakken (Norwegian for "of the pickaxe"), was
+My father, Tog Av-Hakken (Norwegian for "of the pickaxe"), was an promising